Wunmi Mosaku: Biography, Age, Career, Family And Movies

 In 2008, she appeared in the first of the UNDEREXPOSED exhibitions at the National Portrait Gallery designed to raise the profile of black role models and celebrates the talent that exists among the Black British community.
 Her photo also appeared on Commercial Way, Peckham, London, as part of the exhibition.
 In 2009, she starred in the BBC Two series Moses Jones, for which she won Best Actress in a Miniseries at the Roma Fiction Festival.

-See also Carol King (actress): Biography, Age, Career, Family And Movies
+See also Chuk Iwuji: Biography, Age, Career, Family And Movies

 She featured on the front cover of Screen International magazine June–July 2009 as one of the UK Stars of Tomorrow, and in 2011 was featured in Nylon Magazines 2011 Young Hollywood issue.